danprince/vsnetrw/README.md

 ```

 This binding can't be provided as part of the extension because native VSCode's keybindings will accidentally trigger in undesirable instances (e.g. pressing `r-` in normal mode).

+## Installation
+vsnetrw can be installed from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=danprince.vsnetrw).

+You can also download a VSIX from [releases](https://github.com/danprince/vsnetrw/releases) and install it by running `>Extensions: Install from VSIX`.

 [netrw]: https://www.vim.org/scripts/script.php?script_id=1075
 [vinegar]: https://github.com/tpope/vim-vinegar